How to ensure your child has a good return to school

 1. Talk openly about how they’re feeling

-Moving up into a new year at school can be nerve-wracking for children at the best of times; after so long away, school may seem even more daunting.
+Returning to school even after a break of the normal length can be nerve-wracking for children; after so long away, school may seem even more daunting.
 Ask them what they’re excited about, as well as what they think will be different or hard.

 They may also worry about resuming normal life while coronavirus is still an issue so you should discuss the steps you’ll take as a family to keep everyone safe.
 It’s important not to dismiss any irrational fears about the virus that they might have heard or invented – instead, acknowledge their anxieties and then counter them with reassurances based on scientific fact.